mostlytyped/rethinkdb-addon-lead-page/_posts/2020-08-17-rethinkdb-chat-socketio.md

 what processes to run.

 ```
+// Procfile

 release: node migrate.js
 web: node index.js
 lorem-bot: node lorem-bot.js
 ```

-The `release` and `web` processes are recognized by Heroku as the command to run upon release and the main web app.
+The `release` and `web` processes are recognized by Heroku as the command to run upon release and the main web app respectively.
 The `lorem-bot` process is just a worker process that could have any name.